WXEC-LP

-WXEC-LP (103.1 MHz FM) is a low-power FM radio station licensed for Eureka, Woodford County, Illinois, United States.
+WXEC-LP (103.1 FM) is a low-power FM radio station licensed for Eureka, Illinois, United States, serving the Woodford County area.
 The station is staffed by students of Eureka College and airs an alternative rock music format, along with specialty programs and the live sports broadcasts featuring the college's athletic program.

 History

 Early Eureka College radio

 Student broadcasting at Eureka College appeared in April 1963 when the speech department began operation of WEUR, a 25-watt FM station originating from the top floor of Burgess Hall that could be received within a radius of 300 feet from any building on campus.
 No records exist that can confirm how long the radio station continued broadcasting beyond 1963.